 Tapping the heart rate score is most effective, and you'll see your resting heart rate plotted over time.
 Give it three months and you should see a nice downward curve as you get fitter.

 Overall, the Fitbit app is one of its strong points.
-Easy to use and clear, it offers enough data without feeling overwhelming, and unlike some of the competition, the sync between smartphone and watch is pretty bulletproof, and we never experienced connection issues.
+Easy to use and clear, it offers enough data without feeling overwhelming, and unlike some of the competition, the sync between smartphone and watch is pretty bulletproof, - we never experienced connection issues.

 Fitbit Blaze: Battery life and waterproofing